 Chasing the Perfect Portfolio

 At Whipsaw we come across many different portfolios covering a variety of different skill levels.
 Organizing and presenting a portfolio can be a daunting task.
-You’ve spent years pouring your blood, sweat, and tears into your work, and now it’s time to be judged blind against an army of other designers on the hunt for the same job.
-Whether you’re a student in search of an internship, a recent graduate in search of your first job, or a seasoned professional looking for a fresh creative environment, here is some sage advice from our team.
+You’ve spent years pouring your blood, sweat, and tears into your work, and now it’s time to be judged blind against an army of other designers, on the hunt for the same job.
+Whether you’re a student in search of an internship, recent graduate in search of your first job, or a seasoned professional looking for a fresh creative environment, here is some sage advice from our team.